stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Testing**: Planned (manual regression required)

 ## Recent Activities
+- 2025-11-05 — Counter-scaled Tailwind typography utilities within `#accessibility-modal` so the Font Size control leaves the widget UI untouched even when the host page zooms (AI assistant)
+- 2025-11-04 — Restored the Font Size feature so it never alters typography inside `#accessibility-modal` by resetting inline styles when removing registered nodes (AI assistant)
 - 2025-11-03 — Limited the Hide Images background stripping logic to URL-driven assets so branded sections keep their gradients while inline media is still removed (AI assistant)
 - 2025-11-02 — Updated the font-size registry to reject the accessibility modal so the widget keeps its original typography while the host site scales (AI assistant)
 - 2025-11-01 — Restored browser-default inline rendering for host audio, canvas, embed, iframe, img, object, svg, and video elements when the fallback Tailwind CDN is injected, keeping widget icons block-level while preventing host layout regressions (AI assistant)